JuanCodeAtATime/Blackhawk-Scheduler/README.md

 ## UI/UX Features
 The current time is prominently displayed below the header title, and two panels are used for viewing and scheduling flights.

-The top panel is the flight tracker.
+The top panel, labeled, "Current Schedule", tracks the flights.
 It displays and keeps tracks of all flights.

-The bottom panel has input fields.
-Would-be flight schedulers could enter new flight details (i.e., flight name, time of first departure, and flight frequency).
-These flight details are calculated, then displayed on the flight tracker.
+The bottom panel, labeled, "Add Flight" has input fields.
+This is where the would-be flight scheduler would enter new flight details (i.e., flight name, time of first departure, and flight frequency).
+These flight details are calculated, then displayed on the "Current Schedule" panel.

 ## Built With
 * [Moment.js](https://momentjs.com) for time display and manipulation.